tkrop/go-testing/README.md

 ### Why parameterized test?

-Parameterized test are an effective way to set up a systematic set of test cases covering a system under test in a black box mode.
-With the right tools and concepts — as provided by this `testing` framework, parameterized test allow to cover all success and failure paths of a system under test.
+Parameterized (table-driven) test are an effective way to set up a systematic set of test cases covering a system under test in a black or white box mode.
+With the right tools and concepts — such as supported by this test framework —, parameterized test allow to cover all success and failure paths of a system under test.

 ### Why parallel tests?

-Running tests in parallel make the feedback loop on failures faster, help to detect failures from concurrent access and race conditions using `go test -race`, that else only appear randomly in production, and foster a design with clear responsibilities.
+Running tests in parallel makes the feedback loop on failures faster and helps to detect failures from concurrent access.
+By using `go test -race` we can easily uncover race conditions, that else only appear randomly in production, and foster a design with clear responsibilities.
 This side-effects compensate for the small additional effort needed to write parallel tests.

 ### Why isolation of tests?